petr-kalinin/progtexts2/python_basics_en/1_if.rst

 Basic syntax
 -----------------

 In programming, it's a typical case that you need to run a set of instructions only upon a certain condition.
 Python (and any other programming language, of course) has an appropriate instruction for this purpose.
-It is conditional statement, or just ``if``.
+It is called conditional statement, or just **if**.

 Example of such an instruction::